Raleigh Rental Refresh: Flooring & Paint Turnaround

 After one or more tenancies, even a well-maintained rental can look tired.
 Flooring takes the brunt of daily foot traffic — carpet absorbs odors and stains that cleaning can't fully reverse; older vinyl planks can lift, discolor, or show surface wear; hardwood may carry scratches that catch a prospective tenant's eye during a showing.

 Paint tells a similar story.
 Scuffs along hallways, marks around light switches, faded tones in high-traffic rooms, and mismatched touch-up patches all add up.
-A rental that looks worn signals deferred care to a renter — and a neutral, clean coat of paint is one of the most cost-effective ways to reset that perception.
+A rental that looks worn tells a renter the property hasn't been kept up — and a neutral, clean coat of paint is one of the most cost-effective ways to reset that impression.

 The core challenge for a rental refresh is durability, not just appearance: the materials and finishes chosen need to hold up through the next tenancy, not just photograph well on day one.